jbcoe/value_types/DRAFT.md

 * Add missing comparison operators and ensure they are all conditionally noexcept.

-* Add argument deduction guides for `std::inmdirect`.
+* Add argument deduction guides for `std::indirect`.

+* Address incorrect `std::indirect` usage in composite example.

 * Additions to acknowledgements.